Eyjafjallajokull/symfony-rest-bundle/README.md

 **Work in progress**

-// introduction
+TLDR; Create REST API operating on doctrine entities with minimum efford.

 ## Setup

-To get started, download this bundle:
+To get started, install this bundle in your Symfony project:

     composer require eyja/rest-bundle dev-master

 ## Minimal example

-// REVIEW and TEST this workflow
+// @todo REVIEW and TEST this workflow

 Create new bundle for Your REST API: